Tumor Lysis Syndrome

 If hyperuricemia develops, urine alkalinization prevents renal precipitation of uric acid but may increase the risk for nephrocalcinosis.
 If alkaline diuresis is employed, regular determinations of urine pH should guide the extent of therapy.

 Because increased urine flow rates help to inhibit crystal deposition in renal tubules, close monitoring of urine output is necessary to assess adequacy of hydration.
-Monitoring urine output for signs of oliguric renal failure is also necessary.
+Monitoring urine output for signs of oliguric acute kidney injury is also necessary.

 Imaging studies

-Radiography of the chest is useful to determine the presence of a large tumor (eg. mediastinal mass).
-Perform ultrasonography or computed tomography (CT) scanning of the abdomen and retroperitoneum immediately if renal failure or mass lesions in the abdomen are present.
-Intravenous (IV) contrast may be contraindicated in a patient with renal insufficiency.
+Radiography of the chest is useful to determine the presence of a large tumor (eg, mediastinal mass).
+Perform ultrasonography or computed tomography (CT) scanning of the abdomen and retroperitoneum immediately if acute kidney injury or mass lesions in the abdomen are present.
+Intravenous (IV) contrast medium may be contraindicated in a patient with kidney insufficiency.

 Cardiac monitoring

-Frequent cardiac assessment (electrocardiography [ECG] or continuous cardiac monitoring) is necessary to monitor electrocardiographic changes, which may herald a lethal arrhythmia caused by potassium and calcium disturbances.
+Frequent cardiac assessment (electrocardiography [ECG] or continuous cardiac monitoring) is necessary to monitor ECG changes, which may herald a lethal arrhythmia caused by potassium and calcium disturbances.

 Histologic findings

 Pathologic studies demonstrate deposits of uric acid within the distal renal tubule lumina, which cause intrarenal hydronephrosis.
 Uric acid crystals can also be seen within tubular epithelial cells and the medullary microcirculation.
-Uric acid precipitates may also occur in the renal pelvis and ureters, leading to hydronephrosis and acute renal failure from extrarenal sources.
+Uric acid precipitates may also occur in the renal pelvis and ureters, leading to hydronephrosis and acute kidney injury from extrarenal sources.

 Blood Chemistry

-Most patients with tumor lysis syndrome have laboratory derangements in lactate dehydrogenase, potassium, phosphate, calcium, and uric acid, as well as abnormal renal functions, occurring 1-3 days after chemotherapy initiation.
+Most patients with tumor lysis syndrome have laboratory derangements in LDH, potassium, phosphate, calcium, and uric acid, as well as abnormal kidney function study results, occurring 1-3 days after chemotherapy initiation.
 Hyperkalemia is often the first life-threatening abnormality.

 Approach Considerations

-Management of tumor lysis syndrome requires the initiation of preventive measures in high-risk patients prior to cancer treatment, as well as the prompt initiation of supportive care for patients who develop acute tumor lysis syndrome during treatment.[20, 21, 22] (Conservative management and prevention of tumor lysis syndrome are similar.)
-Identify high-risk patients before treatment by assessing the extent of tumor burden, histopathologic findings, and renal function (see Overview/Etiology.)
+Appropriate management of tumor lysis syndrome requires preventive measures in high-risk patients prior to cancer treatment, as well as the prompt initiation of supportive care for patients who develop acute tumor lysis syndrome during treatment.[26, 27, 28] Conservative management and prevention of tumor lysis syndrome are similar, focusing on hydration and control of serum uric acid.
+Management of hyperkalemia, hypocalcemia, and hyperphosphatemia is also critical.[9, 10, 11] Diuresis or urinary alkalinization may be considered in select cases but are potentially hazardous.

 Cancer patients with acute manifestations of tumor lysis syndrome or those at high risk should be treated by personnel who are experienced with the condition’s complications and treatment.
 An oncology unit or intensive care unit (ICU) with readily available, continuous cardiac monitoring and hemodialysis capabilities is the preferred treatment setting.[29]

-If basic supportive care measures are ineffective in controlling electrolyte disturbances or renal function, nephrology and critical care consultants should be accessible to assist in further management.
+If basic supportive care measures are ineffective in controlling electrolyte disturbances or acute kidney injury, nephrology and critical care consultants should be accessible to assist in further management.
+Indications for dialysis include persistent hyperkalemia or hyperphosphatemia, volume overload, uremia, symptomatic hypocalcemia, and hyperuricemia.
+Surgical intervention for central venous line placement or for the placement of a dialysis catheter may be necessary.

 Laboratory turnover time must be rapid so that metabolic derangements can be addressed before life-threatening problems arise.